Router Bit Setup

 During the lamination process, the box is capped with layers of glass, some of which are designed to be removed during the sanding process.

-Once the board has been hot coated and cured, sand the board and boxes.
-The shape of the dam on the box creates a raised area that needs to be sanded down flush with the bottom surface of the board.
+Once the board has been hot-coated and cured, sand it and the boxes.
+The shape of the box's dam creates a raised area that needs to be sanded flush with the board's bottom surface.

 Sand down the protruding dam on the boxes until it is completely flush with the bottom of the board.
 This will expose the box slot and the grub screw holes.